Different Types Of Kitchen Taps in Melbourne

 Unsurprisingly, you will find these used in commercial kitchens where large pots of soup may need to be cooked.
 The potboiler faucet can be connected directly to the plumbing system and fitted onto the wall.
 However, this option may not work well for cleaning dishes.

-One of the very flexible options for kitchen sinks is the separate spray faucet.
+One very flexible option for kitchen sinks is the separate spray faucet.
 It has a different handle on the side, equipped with a trigger.
-The trigger will turn the water from the main tap to the spray head.
+The trigger turns the water from the main tap to the spray head.

 Also, the handle is directly linked to the water supply, and when you turn the general tap, your spray nozzle will be activated.
 You will be happy to know that water rerouting is quick, ensuring you finish the cleaning job quickly.
 This is an excellent option for those looking for kitchen tap choices.